JetBrains/kotlin-web-site/docs/topics/native/native-objc-interop.md

 Known limitations:
 * Dependency documentation is not exported unless it is compiled with `-Xexport-kdoc` itself.
 The feature is experimental, so libraries compiled with this flag might be incompatible with other compiler versions.
-* KDoc comments are mostly exported "as is" , many KDoc features (for example, `@property`) are not supported.
+* KDoc comments are mostly exported "as is", many KDoc features (for example, `@property`) are not supported.

 ## Unsupported

 Some features of Kotlin programming language are not yet mapped into respective features of Objective-C or Swift.
-Currently, following features are not properly exposed in generated framework headers:
+Currently, the following features are not properly exposed in generated framework headers:
    * inline classes (arguments are mapped as either underlying primitive type or `id`)
    * custom classes implementing standard Kotlin collection interfaces (`List`, `Map`, `Set`) and other special classes
    * Kotlin subclasses of Objective-C classes